'Cruel, calculated' killer UK nurse Lucy Letby jailed for rest of her life | Law-Order

 'Cruel, calculated' killer UK nurse Lucy Letby jailed for rest of her life

+Police have found no motive for her crimes, and Goss said only Letby knew the reasons for her actions.
+She refused to leave the cells to hear her sentence being handed down, leading to demands that criminals must be forced to hear the impact of their actions on their victims or their families.

-Nurse Lucy Letby, Britain's most prolific serial child killer in modern times, will spend the rest of her life behind bars for murdering seven newborn babies and trying to kill another six, a judge ordered on Monday.
-Letby, 33, murdered the five baby boys and two baby girls at the neonatal unit of Countess of Chester hospital in northern England over 13 months from 2015, injecting the infants with insulin or air or force feeding them milk.
+Nurse Lucy Letby will spend the rest of her life behind bars for killing seven newborn babies after a judge on Monday ruled Britain's most prolific serial child killer of modern times should never be released.
+Letby, 33, murdered the five baby boys and two baby girls at the neonatal unit of Countess of Chester hospital in northern England over 13 months from 2015, injecting the infants with insulin or air, or force fed them milk.
 Some of those she attacked were twins - in one case she murdered both siblings, in another she killed two of three triplets, and in two instances she murdered one twin but failed in her attempts to kill the other.

 "This was a cruel, calculated and cynical campaign of child murder involving the smallest and most vulnerable of children," said the judge, James Goss, who sentenced her to life imprisonment with no prospect of release.
 "There was a deep malevolence bordering on sadism in your actions ...
 You have no remorse.
 There are no mitigating factors ...
-You will spend the rest of your life in prison."
+You will spend the rest of your life in prison," he said as the parents of the babies sobbed in the courtroom.

+Whole life orders are very rare, and only three women in Britain have received such a sentence before, including serial killers Myra Hindley and Rosemary West.
+Police have found no motive for her crimes, and Goss said only Letby knew the reasons for her actions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)